 State Participation: Requires testing to federal standards.
-CO requires that its voting systems meet the EAC voting system standards.
-The systems can be tested by a federally accredited laboratory or by the agency of another state, and must be certified by the Secretary of State.
-Applicable Statute(s): "All voting systems and voting equipment offered for sale on or after May 28, 2004, shall meet the voting systems standards that were promulgated in 2002 by the federal election commission."
+Colorado requires that its voting systems meet the EAC voting system standards.
+The systems can be tested by a federally accredited laboratory or by the agency of another state and must be certified by the Secretary of State.
+Applicable Statute(s): All voting systems and voting equipment offered for sale on or after May 28, 2004, shall meet the voting systems standards that were promulgated in 2002 by the federal election commission.
 Colo.
 Rev. Stat.
-Ann. § 1-5-601.5 (West 2023) "(3)(a) If the electronic and electromechanical voting systems tested pursuant to this section satisfy the requirements of this part 6, the secretary of state shall certify such systems and approve the purchase, installation, and use of such systems by political subdivisions and establish standards for certification.
-(4) In undertaking the certification required by this section, the secretary of state may request a federally accredited laboratory to undertake the testing of an electronic or electromechanical voting system or may use and rely upon the testing of an electronic or electromechanical voting system already performed by another state" Colo.
-Rev. Stat.
-Ann. § 1-5-608.5 (West 2023) Applicable Regulation(s): "All voting systems must meet the requirements of the 2002 Voting System Standards.
-All voting system software, hardware, and firmware must also meet all requirements of federal law that address accessibility for voters including The Help America Vote Act, The Americans with Disabilities Act, and The Federal Rehabilitation Act."
+Ann. § 1-5-601.5 (3)(a) If the electronic and electromechanical voting systems tested pursuant to this section satisfy the requirements of this part 6, the secretary of state shall certify such systems and approve the purchase, installation, and use of such systems by political subdivisions and establish standards for certification (3.5)(a) On and after December 31, 2022, if an electronic and electromechanical voting system tested pursuant to this section satisfies the requirements of this part 6 related to the use of the system in an election using instant runoff voting and the rules established by the secretary of state pursuant to section 1-5-616 (1.5), the secretary of state shall certify such system and approve the purchase, installation, and use of such system by political subdivisions in an election using instant runoff voting (c) In undertaking the certification required by this section, the secretary of state may consider procedures used or adopted by county clerk and recorders or best practices recommended by equipment vendors.
+(4) In undertaking the certification required by this section, the secretary of state may request a federally accredited laboratory to undertake the testing of an electronic or electromechanical voting system or may use and rely upon the testing of an electronic or electromechanical voting system already performed by another state or a federally accredited laboratory.
 Colo.
 Rev. Stat.
+Ann. § 1-5-608.5

-Ann. § 1-5-608.5 State Certification Process: There are several phases to the certification process of a voting system in Colorado, including submission of a complete application, a documentation review, a public demonstration of the system, and functional testing.
+Applicable All voting systems must meet the requirements of the 2002 Voting System Standards.
+All voting system software, hardware, and firmware must also meet all requirements of federal law that address accessibility for voters including The Help America Vote Act, The Americans with Disabilities Act, and The Federal Rehabilitation Act.
+Regulation(s): Colo.
+Rev. Stat.
+Ann. § 1-5-601.5 State Certification Process: There are several phases to the certification process of a voting system in Colorado, including submission of a complete application, a documentation review, a public demonstration of the system, and functional testing.
 The Secretary of State ultimately reviews the test results and determines whether the voting system meets the requirements for certification.
-Within 30 days of his or her decision, the Secretary of State posts the certification test report for the voting system of its website, and will also send a notice of certification and copy of the report to the voting system provider that submitted the system for certification.
+Within 30 days of his or her decision, the Secretary of State posts the certification test report for the voting system on its website and will also send a notice of certification and copy of the report to the voting system provider that submitted the system for certification.
 The Secretary of State notifies governing bodies of political subdivisions of the state of the certification, and election officials which plan to use this system will apply to the Secretary of State for approval of the installation of the system.
 8 Colo.
-Reg. § 1505-1:21 (July 2022), Colo.
+Code Regs. § 1505-1:21; Colo.
 Rev. Stat.
-Ann. § 1-5-617 (West 2023)
+Ann. § 1-5-617